department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

   <ol class="process">
   <li class="process-step list-one"><a href="https://www.benefits.va.gov/INSURANCE/forms/TSGLIForm.htm">Fill out an Application for TSGLI Benefits (VA Form SGLV 8600), </a><strong>or request the form from your service department point of contact</strong></li>
-  <li class="process-step list-two">File the claim to the branch of service listed on the form, including photocopies of evidence needed to support your claim</li>
+  <li class="process-step list-two">File your claim to the branch of service listed on the form, including photocopies of evidence needed for your claim</li>

 </ol>